“Lullabies” celebrates the diversity of cultures that have come to call Bristol home.

 Through both my Ignite Artist Residency at Trinity Arts Centre Bristol, and Research and Development funding from Arts Council England, I am collecting and recording lullabies from the diverse communities across Bristol as the starting point for a new cross art, community led piece of work.

 The sharing of these lullabies leads also to the sharing of the stories behind the songs and the various stories of heritage and migration to this city.
-For the research and development stage of this ‘Lullabies’ piece I have a the support and creative input of a great team, Creative Producer Katy Noakes, Designer Ruth Ramsey, Dramaturg, Edson Burton and Sound Designer Peter Vilk
+For the research and development stage of this ‘Lullabies’ piece I have a the support and creative input of a great team, Sound Designer Peter Vilk , Visuals Tom Newell Creative Producer Katy Noakes, Designer Ruth Ramsay, Dramaturg, Edson Burton.

 Inspiration behind the project